DiseaseTranscriptomicsLab/markeR/README.md

 score-based analysis:

--   **CalculateScores:** Calculates gene signature scores for each sample using either the ssGSEA or log2 median-centered method.
+-   **CalculateScores:** Calculates gene signature scores for each sample using either the ssGSEA, log2 median-centered or ranking method.
 -   **PlotScores:** Visualizes the calculated scores across conditions using violin plots.